 Jonathan Hall Spence

-Jonathan has been a Senior Solicitor at PIAC since December 2020.
+Jonathan was appointed Principal Solicitor in February 2023 and has been a Senior Solicitor at PIAC since December 2020.

 Jonathan works on PIAC’s Asylum Seeker Health Rights Project and on PIAC’s strategy developed in partnership with the Aboriginal Legal Service NSW/ACT to achieve better outcomes for Aboriginal and Torres Strait Islander children, families and communities in the NSW child protection system.
 Jonathan has worked as a litigator at Allens in Sydney, where he was heavily involved in the firm’s pro bono work for asylum seekers and refugees.
 This included a six month secondment to the Refugee Advice and Casework Centre and working for two weeks in Wickham Point Immigration Detention Centre in the Northern Territory, assisting detained asylum seekers to lodge and argue their cases for asylum.